Keto Soufflé Pancakes

 • Vanilla – A flavor enhancer.

 • Griddle – A griddle is preferred over a non-stick skillet as the heat is better controlled with a griddle.
-You are able to successful cook your soufflé pancakes at low heat for a longer period of time.
+You can successfully cook your soufflé pancakes at low heat for a longer period of time.

-• Biscuit cutters – Used as the form to hold our pancake batter in place to form a thick pancakes as it cooks.
+• Biscuit cutters – Used as the form to hold our pancake batter in place to form thick pancakes as they cook.

 Youtube